January 12, 2024

 Here's what you should keep track of:

-• BIK Amounts: Keep a clear record of how you've calculated the BIK value for each employee's health insurance.
+BIK Amounts: Keep a clear record of how you've calculated the BIK value for each of your employees’ health insurance policies.
 Remember, this should reflect the gross value of the insurance premium.

-• Employee Details: Maintain records of which employees are covered under the policy and any changes that occur during the year.
+Employee Details: Maintain records of which of your employees are covered under the policy and any changes that occur during the year.

-As an employer, when you offer health insurance as a BIK, there are some key cost considerations to keep in mind.
+As an employer, when offering health insurance as a BIK, you should keep some key cost considerations in mind.
 They are:

-• Unlike employees, employers do not receive TRS on the medical insurance premiums they pay for their staff.
+Unlike your employees, you do not receive TRS on the medical insurance premiums you pay for your staff.

-• Remember, you pay the net premium after TRS but have to submit the relief to Revenue.
+Remember, you pay the net premium after TRS but must submit the relief to Revenue.

-• You can treat the premiums you pay as BIK as a deductible business expense.
+You can treat your premiums as BIK and use them as a deductible business expense.

-• Despite the deductibility, you're still liable to pay PRSI on the BIK value.
+You're still liable to pay PRSI on the BIK value despite the deductibility.

 All this can send your payroll system into a frenzy.